icflorescu/trpc-sveltekit/README.md

 // [...]
 ```

-Create next to `package.json` your server entrypoint:
+Create this file next to `package.json` your server entrypoint:

 ```js
 // wsServer.js